 top of page

-The joy of a weekend outing, a short holiday or a vacation is only heightened by the joy of going with people you’re most at ease with.
+The joy of a weekend outing, a short holiday or a vacation is always greater when you're with people you’re most at ease with.
 In my case, it’s my family.

-The reason we gravitate towards South Mumbai, especially to the more vibrant areas of Churchgate, Flora Fountain and Colaba, is also because of the Arabian Sea-facing promenades, footpath booksellers and eclectic cuisines.
-It’s the kind of place where we have a good time even without doing anything in particular; sometimes just walking along the broad pavements talking about things and being content in each other’s company.
+The reason we gravitate towards South Mumbai—especially the vibrant stretches of Churchgate, Flora Fountain (left) and Colaba—is the mix of sea-facing promenades, footpath booksellers and eclectic food.
+It’s the kind of place where you can have a good time without doing anything in particular—just walking along the broad pavements, talking about small things, and being content in each other’s company.

-It was with these sentiments that my wife and I made yet another trip to the island city on a Sunday morning recently.
-Instead of taking a suburban train, as we usually did, we drove down, covering the roughly 28 km (17 mile) distance in about an hour.
-Unthinkable on most weekdays.
+With that in mind, my wife and I made yet another Sunday morning trip to South Mumbai.
+Instead of taking a suburban train, as we usually do, we drove down, covering the roughly 28 km (17 miles) in about an hour—something unthinkable on

 By now, it was late afternoon, but we’d one more thing on our agenda – books.
-There’s always that.
-From Colaba, we drove to an enormous book exhibition near Churchgate Terminus and spent over an hour browsing rows of books, the length of bowling alleys, and buying a few.
-There were countless books – fiction and nonfiction, paperbacks and hardbacks – but unfortunately, I didn’t find the authors I was looking for, which was just as well since I already had a pile of unread books.
+From Colaba, we drove to a book exhibition near Churchgate railway station and spent over an hour browsing rows that seemed to stretch on endlessly, picking up a few along the way.
+There were books of every kind—fiction and non-fiction, paperbacks and hardbacks—but I didn’t find the authors I had in mind.
+Which was just as well, given the pile of unread books at home.

-The nice thing about these excursions in South Mumbai is that the places we usually visit, including the 3.6-km long Marine Drive or Queen’s Necklace, are located within walking distance.
-If walking isn’t your thing, you can always drive around or take a cab or a bus.
-Also, the summers are hot, so the ideal time to go sightseeing, book-browsing, fine-dining or sea-gazing in the south of the city is in the evenings or during winter when strolling through the wide streets can be a gratifying outdoor experience.
+One of the nice things about these outings in South Mumbai is how close everything is.
+Places we usually visit, including the 3.6-km long Marine Drive or Queen’s Necklace, are within easy walking distance.
+If walking isn’t your thing, you can always drive down or take a cab or bus.

 © Prashant C. Trikannad